awrd2019/Playing-Cards-Computer-Vision/README.md

 # Playing-Cards-Computer-Vision
-I train a model using TensorFlow to detect the suit and number of a playing card.
-I created my own dataset by taking pictures of each card, then performing data augmentation using rotate, zoom, brighten, and shear functions.
+I trained a model using TensorFlow to detect the suit and number of a playing card.
+I created my own dataset by taking pictures of each card, then performed pre-processing and data augmentation using rotate, zoom, brighten, and shear functions.
+My final dataset consisted of 39000, 180x180 grayscale images.
+I then trained a convolutional neural network to classify the card images.